The Reston Chlorofluorocarbon Laboratory

 - What VOCs are detected?

 The electron-capture detector detects halogenated VOCs.
-Approximately 63 halogenated VOCs have been detected in chromatographs of untreated ground water; 25 of these compounds have been identified (see Table 1 below).
+Approximately 60 halogenated VOCs have been detected in chromatographs of untreated ground water.
+A list of identified and quantifiable compounds is available here.
+Table 1

 - How are low-level VOC samples collected?

 Samples are collected following the same procedure as for CFC samples.